 - Tex.
 Prop.
 Code § 42.001 (personal property exemption cap).
 Texas Statutes

 Disclaimer: This content is for informational purposes.
-It does not lead to attorney-client relationship.
+It does not lead to an attorney-client relationship.
 Consult the professional for expert legal help.